panta82/crud_ui/README.md

 - You have relatively little data to manage (we don't support pagination yet).

 - You like self-contained low-impact libraries.
-We have very few direct dependencies, plus 2 peer dependencies (against `express.js` and `body-parser`).
+We have very few direct dependencies, on top of 2 required peer dependencies (`express.js` and `body-parser`).

 ##### This library is NOT for you if:

-- You want a fully managed CMS solution with minimal coding (instead, see [strapi](https://strapi.io/) , for example).
+- You want a fully managed CMS solution with minimal coding.

 - You want to serve an interface towards customers.
 Our UI is functional, but simple and generic looking.
 While you can overwrite every view with your own code, if you start doing that all the time, maybe it's time to put up a real UI :-)